hstealey/bmi_rotation/README.md

 **main_plots.py**
 	This script is designed to visually explore (i.e., plot) the relationship of neural spiking variance (as determined by factor analysis) and behavior (adaptation to a rotation perturbation).
+It contains the code to plot the main five figures of the manuscript.

 	Pre-requisites:
 		Decoder unit factor loadings to compute variance components; Behavior (cursor distance, trial times)